Mastering the Basics of Vi Language A Guide to Using Layers

 Navigating within a layer is similar to

-h, j, k, and l
+, and l

-to move the cursor, and editing commands like i,
+to move the cursor, and editing commands like i

-a, o, and x to modify
+to modify

 text.